External radiotherapy for prostate cancer

 This treatment uses a high dose of radiation just to the area of the prostate gland.
 You can have this treatment if your prostate cancer is only in the prostate gland or has just broken through the prostate capsule.
 If it has spread any further, this treatment is not likely to cure it.

 How you have the treatment

-You usually have a course of daily treatments lasting about 6 to 7 weeks.
+You usually have a course of daily treatments lasting from 4 to 8 weeks.
 During that time you go to the hospital radiotherapy department each day from Monday to Friday.
-The treatment only takes a few minutes each time.
+The appointment takes between 15 to 30 minutes each time.

 Some side effects usually come on gradually as you go through your course of treatment.
 They include sore skin in the treatment area, irritation of the bladder, needing to pass urine more often, diarrhoea, and tiredness.

 Your side effects may last for several weeks after your treatment has finished.
 The tiredness can last for some months.

 Long term side effects

 Some men have long term problems after this type of treatment.
 Unfortunately, doctors cannot tell who will be affected.

 Many men have problems getting an erection.
 Some men have problems passing urine.
 Some have a straining feeling in the back passage, called proctitis.
 Radiotherapy for prostate cancer can also increase the risk of cancer of the back passage (rectum).